-QUADRANGLES Or quads, the greens either side of the cloisters in the Gilbert Scott Building.
-THE VENUE The QMU's main venue.
-Nirvana played there once.
-They don't like to talk about it.
-RECTOR Head of University Court, elected by students every three years.
-Currently empty - elections expected in Autumn 2020.
-REGISTRY Admin legends: registering students, examinations, distribution of grant and loan cheques, financial aid, tuition fees and graduations.
-Accessed via the Student Enquiries desk.
-SCHOOL The University is made up of 25 schools and research institutes, which are home to academic disciplines that are closely related.
+QUADRANGLES

+Or quads, the greens either side of the cloisters in the Gilbert Scott Building.

+RECTOR

+Head of University Court, elected by students every three years.
+Currently held by The Hon Lady Rita Rae QC.

+REGISTRY

+Admin legends: registering students, examinations, distribution of grant and loan cheques, financial aid, tuition fees and graduations.

+SCHOOL

+The University is made up of 25 schools and

+research institutes, which are home to academic disciplines that are closely related.
 Each school sits within the college with which its area of study and research most strongly identifies.

+SEMESTER

-SEMESTER The academic year is split into two semesters.
+The academic year is split into two semesters.
 September to December and January to June.

+SRC

-THE SQUARE The West side of the Gilbert Scott building, features the University Chapel and One A the Square Cafe.
-SRC The Students' Representative Council - the representative body for students registered at the University [page 10].
+The Students' Representative Council - the representative body for students registered at the University & publishers of this Guide [page 10].

+SRC VOLUNTEERING

+Part of the SRC.
+Offers volunteering opportunities to students.

 SUBCITY Radio station based at the University [page 31].